kryptx/nexus-cg/GDD.md

         *   If the target node belongs to an **opponent** *and* was targeted via a Convergence Link (respecting the Output->Input chain), resolve its "Convergence Effect" for the current player.
     *   The activation then proceeds node by node along the path towards the Reactor, resolving each node's appropriate effect (Action or Convergence) in turn.
     *   The **Reactor** itself is the necessary endpoint for a valid path but **does not** have its own effect resolved as part of this sequence.
-*   **Limitations:** A specific node can only be activated **once** as part of a single activation sequence per turn, even if it has multiple open slots involved in the path.
+*   **Limitations:** A specific node can only be activated **once** as part of a single activation sequence per turn, even if it has multiple ports involved in the path.
 *   **Harvest Effects:** Some card Actions or Convergence Effects may be designated as "Harvest" effects, involving the conversion of network elements into VP or resources.

 ### 4.6 Convergence Mechanic